 CAN WE HELP SIMPLIFY YOUR TRIP?Connect with our travel agents

 Only slightly scarier than a whoopee cushion, The Haunted Mansion—which opened with the rest of Walt Disney World in 1971—proves that top-notch special effects don’t always require 21st-century technology.
 “Doom Buggies” on a conveyor belt transport you through the house from parlor to attic, then through a graveyard.
-The ride’s effects change tone with the setting: those found in the house are generally more spooky, while the graveyard effects, such as a ghostly opera singer wearing a Viking helmet, are for laughs.
+The effects change tone with the setting: Those found in the house are generally spooky, while the graveyard effects, such as a ghostly opera singer wearing a Viking helmet, are for laughs.
 Some kids get anxious about what they think they’ll see, but almost nobody actually gets scared.

 This is one of the best attractions in the Magic Kingdom.
 It's jam-packed with visual puns, special effects, hidden Mickeys, and really lovely Victorian-spooky sets.
 It's not scary, except in the sweetest of ways, but it will remind you of the days before ghost stories gave way to slasher flicks.

 A Temple, Texas, mom isn't convinced:

 You say the actual sights are not really frightening.
 What isn't frightening about a hanging corpse, a coffin escapee, and an axe-welding skeleton bride?

 A mom from Victoria, British Columbia, wishes teens would shut their pieholes:

 My 4-year-old daughter loved Space Mountain, but The Haunted Mansion really scared her.
 Our experience was that teenagers deliberately scream and pretend to be scared on this ride.
 This scares the crap out of the little ones.

 Interactive elements in the left side of the outdoor queue ensure that guests have something to occupy them when lines are long.
 Features include a music-playing monument and a ship captain’s tomb that squirts water.